samtron1412/docs/soc/edu/learning.md

       constantly changing.
     + Learned knowledge is beneficial if the change is in a life time but it is not constantly changing.
+- Why do I need to learn Math and Science?
+I will never use it in my life?
+    + You will not use exactly the same math techniques in your life, but what you are doing when you learn math and science is you develop neural pathways so that you can use it in a surprising ways in your life.
+    + An analogy is that you go to the gym and lift the weight is to develop your muscle so that you can use it to do other things not lifting exactly the same weight in the real life.

 # How do we learn?